yanyongyu/githubkit/README.md

 ### Develop a GitHub APP

-Authenticating as a repository installation to do something with the repository:
+Authenticating as a installation by repository name:

 ```python
 from githubkit import GitHub, AppAuthStrategy